 - If you can afford to contribute more, aim to save 15% of your income to stay on track for retirement.

-- How much you need to save for retirement is personal, but there are rule-of-thumbs that can help you assess your progress thus far, like this one from Fidelity.
+- How much you need to save for retirement is personal, but there are rule-of-thumbs that can help you assess your progress thus far.